oneyanshi/starcraft-bot-zergtastic/README.md

 ## Major Classes
-We work mainly within the mainFrame(), creating methods if needed and when appropriate, though there are no major classes.
+We work mainly within the mainFrame(), creating methods if needed and when appropriate.
+The main class is ZoinksZergBot.java, and similar files withiin the src > bot > java folder were test files in which we were figuring out the best build order or the best way to initialize a build order.

 ## Build Orders
 Our build order can also be found in this [Google Doc](https://docs.google.com/document/d/1e05FzKy5A5DllCp2OfijMiIUobjpTRM2mPlKQ5jJYNk/edit).